filmil/rust-bazel-example/README.md

   * add a rule that makes bazel download remote rust repositories.
   * add a rule to download external rust crates.

-  The file [program/BUILD.bazel](program/BUILD.bazel) shows how you can build a rust binary, that uses a dependency, in this case [bumpalo][bpl].
-Note how the dependency is referred through its label `@crate_index//:bumpalo`.

 * Made sure that `target` and `rust-project.json` are in [.gitignore](.gitignore).
 This allows us to use regular cargo builds in rust only directories.
 This *might* come in handy.